pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Here’s how we’d use these queries to make indentation decisions:

 * Starting with an empty JavaScript file, a user types `if (foo) {` and presses <kbd>Enter</kbd>.
-Pulsar runs an indent query on row 1, gets a match for `@indent`, and responds by increasing the indent level on the next line.
+Pulsar runs an indent query on row 1, gets a match for `@indent`, and responds by increasing the indent level on row 2.
+Phase one has increased the indent by one level; since the line has no content, phase two does not alter the indentation level further.
+* The user types a placeholder comment like `// TODO implement later`.
+While the user types, Pulsar checks to see if any of the new content on row 2 should affect its indentation level, but it doesn’t.
-* The user types a placeholder comment like `// TODO implement later` and presses <kbd>Enter</kbd> again.
-A query runs against row 2, finds no matches, and therefore decides that row 3 should maintain row 2’s indentation level.
+* The user presses <kbd>Enter</kbd> again.
+A query runs against row 2, finds no matches, and therefore decides that row 3 should maintain row 2’s indentation level of `1`.
 * Finally, the user types `}`.
 After that keystroke, Pulsar runs an indent query on row 3, finds that the row now starts with a `@dedent` capture, and responds by dedenting row 3 by one level immediately.
+Phase one produced an indent delta of `0`, but phase two produced a delta of `-1`.

 Thus you can see that `@indent` means “indent the next line,” while `@dedent` typically means “dedent the current line.”
 But keep this in mind as well: